htmlplus/document/src/content/en/components/click-outside.md

 # Click Outside

-The component calls a function when something outside of the target element is clicked on.
+Detects when a click event happens outside of itself.

 <Playground />